Add complete, 24/7 vet care

 The entire canine estrous cycle is made up of four different stages, proestrus stage, estrus stage, diestrus stage, and anestrus stage.
 The estrus stage refers to when a dog can become pregnant and is said to be “in heat.”
-A dog will probably have her first heat when she’s four to six months old. and it will come back every six months or so unless she is spayed.
+A dog will probably have when she’s four to six months old. and it will come back every six months or so unless .
 This interval can vary between breeds.
 Every cycle, she’ll go through each of the four stages.

 This is the very beginning of a dog’s heat.